cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - What is your task
 - What is your value add
 - What is your value add?
+- What Kind Of Questions Can I Ask
 - What kind of questions can I ask you
 - What purpose do you have?
+- what should I ask
 - What should I ask?
 - What should I say?
 - What should I type?
+- what type of answer you can give
+- What you can do
+- what's your purpose?
 - Whats your business
 - Which are your capabilities?
 - Which are your functions?